nhivp/Awesome-Embedded/README.md

 * [Bootstrap yourself to write an OS from scratch.
 A book for self-learner.](https://github.com/tuhdo/os01)
 * [Kernel 101 – Let’s write a Kernel](https://arjunsreedharan.org/post/82710718100/kernel-101-lets-write-a-kernel)
 * [The little book about OS development](https://littleosbook.github.io/)
+* [TetrOS](https://github.com/daniel-e/tetros) - Tetris that fits into the boot sector.

 ## Compiler